iris-connect/iris-documentation/connect_your_app_to_IRIS/technical_details/app_onboarding.md

 # How to connect your App to IRIS

-In this document we describe how apps can be connected to the IRIS system.
+In this document we describe how apps can be connected to IRIS.

 ## Overview

-The IRIS System consists of different actors that form trust relationships with each other based on certificates.
-These actors are 1) IRIS Central services 2) Contact Tracing Applications (you) and 3) Health Departments.
-Actors use the [IRIS endpointserver](https://github.com/iris-gateway/eps) in order to exchange messages with other actors.
+The IRIS system consists of different actors that form trust relationships with each other based on digital certificates.
+These actors are
+1. IRIS services
+2. Contact Tracing Applications (you)
+3. health departments

+Actors use [IRIS endpoint servers (EPS)](https://github.com/iris-gateway/eps) in order to exchange messages with other actors.
 Each actor is registered in the public IRIS service directory alongside with its corresponding role on the IRIS system.

 Please find below and overview of the IRIS system and its actors as well as the flows that are relevant for your application.